 - Use of institutional facilities and resources for consulting activities

-- Term of the plan (generally, plans are valid for one year from filing or from the filing date until June 30 whichever is shorter, and must be updated annually thereafter).
+- Term of the plan (Generally, plans are valid for one year from filing or from the filing date until June 30th, whichever is shorter, and must be updated annually thereafter).

 - Conditions under which the plan may be amended

-- Examples of Publication Disclosure Statements for Conflicts of Interest provides examples of public disclosures for use in publications, posters, meetings, symposia or conferences for reporting financial relationships.
+Provides examples of public disclosure statements for use in publications, posters, meetings, symposiums, or conferences for reporting financial relationships.

 Adapted from NCURA – Reference Email of 09/06/2007 – from NCURATV, June 2007, “COI – How to Spot and Manage It”